gecko984/supervenn/README.md

 ### Features (how to)
 #### Add custom set annotations instead of 'Set_1', 'Set_2' etc
-Use the `set_annotations` argument to pass a list of annotations, which should be in the same order as the sets.
+Use the `set_annotations` argument to pass a list of annotations.
+It should be in the same order as the sets.
 It is the second positional argument.
 ```python
 sets = [{1, 2, 3, 4}, {3, 4, 5}, {1, 6, 7, 8}]